RJonMshka/CS474Homework1/README.md

 ---

 ### Introduction
 Set Theory DSL is a Domain Specific Language created to create classes, objects and perform simple operations on Sets.
 It is build on top of Scala 3.
 Set operations like Union, Intersection, Set Difference, Symmetric Set Difference and Cartesian are implemented with the help of expression.
 Other operations like Inserting and deleting items are also implemented.
 Language specific operations like assigning the values to variables, fetching those variables, macros and their evaluation and scopes (both named and anonymous scopes) are also implemented.
 Classes, Object are also allowed to create.
 Classes can inherit other classes and single class inheritance is supported.
 There is also the support of Nested Classes.
-Operations on Sets can be performed with the help of this DSL's capabilities to enable object-oriented programming.
-Other important features like Dynamic Dispatch and access modiifers are also supported.
+Operations on Sets can be performed with the help of this DSLs' capabilities to enable object-oriented programming.
+Other important features like Dynamic Dispatch and access modifiers are also supported.

 ---

 ###  Instructions to run the Project

 1. Install [IntelliJ](https://www.jetbrains.com/student/) (this link is for student edition, you can download other as well).
-2. Use [github](https://github.com/RJonMshka/CS474Homework1.git) repo for this project and clone it into your machine using git bash on Windows and terminal on MacOS.
+2. Use [gitHub](https://github.com/RJonMshka/CS474Homework1.git) repo for this project and clone it into your machine using git bash on Windows and terminal on MacOS.
 3. Switch to the `homework2` branch if the default branch is something else.
 4. Open IntelliJ and go to `File > New > Project from existing Source`, or `File > New > Project from version control`.
 For the second option, you have to directly provide git repo link and no need to clone the git repo separately.
 5. Make sure you have Java JDK and scala installed on your system.
 Java JDK between versions 8 and 17 are required to run this project.